inercia/reqs2rpms/README.md

 reqs2rpms
 =========

-A tool for converting a requirements.txt to a set of RPMs
+A tool for converting a list of requirements (specified in a requirements.txt or in the setuy.py file) to a set of RPMs.